-In addition to static datasets in csv formats, your city is advised to also start publishing data through web services.
-CDO, with the help of data coordinators, may look into various departments' MIS and other data systems that showcase real-time data and follow SCODP procedures / processes to publish datasets in the form of APIs.
+Your city has already published few datasets through APIs or web service.
+Further, CDO, with the help of data coordinators, may look into various departments' MIS and other data systems that showcase real-time data and follow SCODP procedures / processes to publish more datasets in the form of APIs.